hbctraining/Intro-to-R-flipped/activities/poll_questions.md

     - `fixed`

 ## Reading in and inspecting data (RSK)
+1. Which of these functions will output the data type of a vector and the data structure of a non-vector object?
+    - **class()**
+    - str()
+    - summary()
+    - dim()

+1. What is the data structure of the output of colnames() or rownames()
+    - list
+    - data frame
+    - **vector**
+    - matrix

 ## Data Wrangling: Subsetting Vectors and Factors (RSK)
+1. What is the output of

+    > 3:7

+    - a vector with the following elements 3, 7
+     - the numbers 3.
+7
+     - **a vector with the following elements 3, 4, 5, 6, 7**
+     - the numbers 3.
+4. 5.
+6. 7

+2.

 ## Packages and libraries (JHL)